Montenegro

 Children per mother (CPM)

-In 2009, the number of children per mother in Montenegro reached 2.31, showing a slight increase of 0.06 from the previous year, 2008.
-Over the past five years, this figure has generally declined, with an average of 2.38 during that period.
-When compared to the average value for the 2000s, which stands at 2.38, the most recent level is lower by roughly 0.07.
+In 2009, the number of children per mother in Montenegro reached 2.31, showing a slight rise of 0.06 from the 2.25 recorded in 2008.
+Over the past five years, this figure has been on a downward trend, with the average settling at 2.38.
+When compared to the norm throughout the 2000s, also measured at 2.38, the current rate is approximately 0.07 lower.

 | Year | CPM | Year | CPM |